riCatwik/QR-Code_Generator/README.md

 ## Usage

-To generate a QR code, simply execute the script with Python and the generated QR code will be saved as an image file:
+Execute the script with Python to generate a QR code.
+The QR code will be saved as an image file:

 ```bash
 python generate_qr.py
 ```

-The default settings are:
+Default settings:

 - URL: `https://ritwikdas.gitlab.io`
-- Logo: `favicon-2.png` (Place your logo in the script's directory or specify the path)
+- Logo: `favicon-2.png` (place in the script's directory or specify the path)
 - Text: "RITWIK DAS"
 - QR Color: Navy
 - Background: White
+- Logo Size: 100 (pixels)
+- Text Font Size: 35 (points)

-You can customize these settings directly in the script.
+These settings can be customized in the script.

 ## Customization

-To customize your QR code, modify the parameters in the `generate_qr` function call at the bottom of the script:
+Modify the parameters in the `generate_qr` function call for personalization:

-- `url`: The URL that the QR code will point to.
+- `url`: URL for the QR code.
+- `name`: Naming convention for the QR code image file.
-- `logo_path`: The path to the logo image you want to embed in the QR code.
+- `logo_path`: Path to the logo image.
-- `text`: The text you want to display beneath the QR code.
+- `text`: Custom text below the QR code.
-- `logo_size`: The size of the logo within the QR code.
+- `logo_size`: Size of the embedded logo.
-- `text_font_size`: The font size of the text beneath the QR code.
+- `text_font_size`: Font size of the text.
-- `qr_color`: The color of the QR code.
+- `qr_color`: Color of the QR code.
-- `background`: The background color of the QR code.
+- `background`: Background color of the QR code.

 ## Contributing

 Contributions are welcome!
-For major changes, please open an issue first to discuss what you would like to change.
+Please open an issue first to discuss significant changes.

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source, available under the [MIT License](LICENSE).